 Welcome to Clio and the Contemporary!
-Here are a few steps you can take to get set up on our site after we’ve added you as an author.
-(If you want to write for us and aren’t yet part of our team, send us an email by using the Contact page.)
+Here are a few steps you can expect to take once you become an author on the site.
+(Want to pitch a piece?
+Send us an email using the Contact page.)

 — edit your name so it appears as your professional name (first and last)

 — add a brief professional bio.
 This should be no more than 4-6 sentences.
 Please include your education, field, current affiliation, and any relevant teaching experience, research interests, or publications.

 ** Note: It can take a few minutes for Gravatars to update, so if you have changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.

-- Please take a look at some of our articles to get a sense of the site’s tone.
-Since we are historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
+Peruse the site.
+As historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
 We also welcome humor!
 However, we caution against writing that is overly casual.
-If your style in a given piece is running closer to that of a personal blog than professional advice or insight, we may ask you to rephrase.
+If your style reflects that of a personal blog rather than professional advice or insight, we may ask you to rephrase.
 Watch out for a lot of “I” usage (“I do this…”; “I’ve found that…”) or references to your personal timeline as an academic.
 “Consider x when planning a course that includes y” is preferable to “When I first taught class z four years ago, I found that c was helpful.”